-Unfortunately, the timeline for submissions this year is compressed.
-Given that we will have very limited time to consider requests before our final submissions to the Committee are due, we will likely not be able to accept requests after our 5pm, June 2, 2021 deadline.
+Given that we will have very limited time to consider requests before our final submissions to the Committee are due, we will likely not be able to accept requests after our 5pm, March 31, 2022 deadline.
+This deadline may be extended pending the outcome of the FY22 appropriations process and any new deadline will be posted on Senator King's CDS website.